-By arranging your annual boiler service and safety check in October, you’ve got time for any repairs to be carried out before winter sets in.
+Arrange your annual boiler service and safety check in October so you have time for any repairs before winter sets in.

 Find a local Gas Safe engineer via the national register.
-You might also like to consider taking out a Home Emergency Policy to ensure that you’re covered should the worst happen.
-Some insurers, including us, offer these as an optional extra to home insurance policies.
+You might also like to consider taking out a home emergency policy to ensure that you’re covered should the worst happen.

 5. Insulate water pipes

-Last but by no means least, check your water supply pipes and insulate them where necessary.
-When the temperature drops, water can freeze inside the pipes, which can then expand and create pressure, causing the pipes to burst and flood your home.
+Check your water supply pipes and insulate them where necessary.
+When the temperature drops, water can freeze inside the pipes, then expand and create pressure, causing the pipes to burst and flood your home.

-Key areas of pipework to check are in your loft or those which are situated outside.
+Key areas of pipework to check are in your loft or outside.
 If you have a hot water tank, check that both the tank and lagging pipes are well insulated as well as any gaps where pipes penetrate the walls.

-Not confident about checking pipes yourself?
-You may prefer to take professional advice from a qualified plumber.
-Aside from personal recommendations, it might be helpful to check WaterSafe which is a free service, funded by the water industry, to help consumers find qualified plumbers in England, Scotland, Wales and Northern Ireland via their online register.
+If you're not confident about checking pipes yourself, you can take professional advice from a qualified plumber.
+Aside from personal recommendations, it might be helpful to check WaterSafe, a free service, funded by the water industry, to help consumers find qualified plumbers in England, Scotland, Wales and Northern Ireland via their online register.